1) Go to the contracts page on the City’s website, in one of two ways:

 2) From the contracts home page, you can choose to view:

 Competitive, sealed bid opportunities for supplies, equipment, maintenance, repair services, construction, and concessions.
+For competitively bid opportunities, vendors must also be on the City’s bid list to receive announcements about upcoming bids.
 Competitively bid contracts are awarded to the lowest responsive bidder that fulfills the contract guidelines.

 Non-competitively bid contract opportunities for professional services such as general consulting, engineering, design, public health, and social services.
 Non-competitively bid contracts are awarded to contractors who offer the best value to the city.
 Cost is one factor in that consideration.